Skip to main content

 • user-data auth invariants

-• live-trade hard stop
+• live-trade policy gate

 Budgeting should start as counters and hard limits over known local events, not estimated billing unless the platform exposes reliable per-call cost metadata.